sjg20/fwupd/plugins/vbe/README.md

 Properties for this method are:

-* compatible - must be "fwupd,simple"
+* compatible - must be "fwupd,vbe-simple"
 * storage - device to store firmware in.
 Two options are supported: a full path such as "/dev/mmcblk1" or a device number, like "mmc1".
 Note that only mmc is currently supported.